s11ngh/cs317/search/README.md

 [`searchTestClasses.py`](searchTestClasses.py)   Project 1 specific autograding test classes

-**Files to Edit and Submit:** You will fill in portions of [`search.py`](http://ai.berkeley.edu/projects/release/search/v1/001/docs/search.html) and [`searchAgents.py`](http://ai.berkeley.edu/projects/release/search/v1/001/docs/searchAgents.html) during the assignment.
-You should submit these files with your code and comments.
-Please _do not_ change the other files in this distribution or submit any of our original files other than these files.
+## **Evaluation:**

-**Evaluation:** Your code will be autograded for technical correctness.
+Your code will be autograded for technical correctness.
 Please _do not_ change the names of any provided functions or classes within the code, or you will wreak havoc on the autograder.
 However, the correctness of your implementation -- not the autograder's judgements -- will be the final judge of your score.
 If necessary, we will review and grade assignments individually to ensure that you receive due credit for your work.

+## **Academic Dishonesty:**
-**Academic Dishonesty:** We will be checking your code against other submissions in the class for logical redundancy.
+We will be checking your code against other submissions in the class for logical redundancy.
 If you copy someone else's code and submit it with minor changes, we will know.
 These cheat detectors are quite hard to fool, so please don't try.
 We trust you all to submit your own work only; _please_ don't let us down.

+## **Getting Help:**
-**Getting Help:** You are not alone!
+You are not alone!
 If you find yourself stuck on something, contact the course staff for help.
-Office hours, open lab, Red Room, and the discussion Google Group forum are there for your support; please use them.
+Office hours, open lab, Red Room, and the class Slack channel are there for your support; please use them.
 If you can't make our office hours, let us know and we will schedule more.
 We want these projects to be rewarding and instructional, not frustrating and demoralizing.
 But, we don't know when or how to help unless you ask.

+## **Discussion:**
-**Discussion:** Please be careful not to post spoilers!
-If you fork this repo, *make the repo private*.
+Please be careful not to post spoilers!
+If you fork this repo, **make your fork private**.

 * * *

-### <a name="Welcome"></a> Welcome to Pacman
+# Welcome to Pacman

 After downloading+unzipping the code or cloning the repo, you should be able to play a game of Pacman by typing the following at the command line: